chevere/docs/reference/Chevere/Exceptions/Core/ClassNotExistsException.md

 ## Description

-Exception thrown when a class doesn't exists.
+Exception thrown when a class name doesn't exists.

 ## Methods